Matt

 Where Do Betta Fish Live In The Wild

-Bettas are found in:
+Bettas are natively found in:

 Rice paddies: Shallow, warm waters ideal for bettas, providing abundant food and serving as mosquito control.